Stethoscope and gavel representation of medical malpractice

 Medical malpractice can also occur when doctors fail to diagnose a patient properly.
 This can lead to life-threatening complications.
 For example, a patient may receive the wrong type of surgery for a serious condition.
 A wrong diagnosis can result in unnecessary medical procedures and unnecessary medications.
 A doctor’s failure to accurately diagnose a patient may result in permanent organ damage – severe cases, permanent brain damage.
 This is a form of medical negligence that affects millions of people each year.

 Sometimes, a patient may have a valid malpractice claim even if the surgical procedure is unnecessary.
 For a patient to succeed in a medical malpractice lawsuit, they must prove that the surgeon performed the surgery negligently and did not follow the appropriate medical standard of care.
 In addition, they must show that a competent surgeon would have performed the procedure in the same manner.
-An experienced medical expert can also help with the process of proving negligence.
+An experienced medical professional can also help with the process of proving negligence.

 Medical Malpractice Attorneys